meekostuff/HTMLDecor/README.md

 Any options which are prefixed with `decor-` need the prefix removed when written as a data-attribute, for example

-    <script src="/path/to/HTMLDecor.js" data-hidden-timeout="3000"></script>
+    <script src="/path/to/HTMLDecor.js" data-hidden-timeout="1000"></script>

-Boolean options, such as `decor-autostart`, can have any of these boolean-like values: yes/no, on/off, 1,0
+Boolean options, such as `decor-autostart`, can have any of these boolean-like values: true/false, yes/no, on/off, 1/0

-    <script src="/path/to/HTMLDecor.js" data-autostart="yes"></script>
+    <script src="/path/to/HTMLDecor.js" data-autostart="no"></script>

-Usually the only important options are `decor-autostart` and `decor-hidden-timeout`, hence the options in the Quick Start example.
+Typically the only important options are `decor-autostart` and `decor-hidden-timeout`, for example

-    <script src="/path/to/HTMLDecor.js" data-autostart="yes" data-hidden-timeout="3000"></script>
+    <script src="/path/to/HTMLDecor.js" data-autostart="no" data-hidden-timeout="0"></script>

-This tells HTMLDecor to start automatically, and hide the page until all decor-resources are loaded *or* 3000 milliseconds (3 seconds) have elapsed, whichever comes *first*.
+This tells HTMLDecor not to start automatically, and when a manual start is requested to hide the page until all decor-resources are loaded *or* 1000 milliseconds (1 second) have elapsed, whichever comes *first*.

-If not configured to autostart, HTMLDecor can be manually started by calling `Meeko.stuff.decorSystem.start()`.
+If autostart is turned off, HTMLDecor can be manually started by calling `Meeko.stuff.decorSystem.start()`.

 ### From localStorage and sessionStorage
 When debugging a page you probably don't want to modify the page source to change HTMLDecor options,